Skip to main content

 Signs of pre-eclampsia

-It's unlikely that you'll notice these signs, but they should be picked up during your routine antenatal appointments.
+It's unlikely that you'll notice these signs.
+They should be picked up during your routine antenatal appointments.
 It's important to attend all your antenatal appointments.

-There are other symptoms of pre-eclampsia you may notice.
+There are symptoms of pre-eclampsia you may notice.

-• changes in vision including blurring, spots or flashing lights
+• vision problems, such as blurring, spots or flashing lights

-• pain in the upper part of your tummy, particularly on the right-hand side
+• pain just below your ribs, particularly on the right-hand side

 • vomiting